 Loïe Fuller, the American modernist dancer known for her inspired use of dramatic lighting techniques, once tried to brighten the very clothes she danced in.
 Living in Paris at the turn of the 19th century, she was aware of experiments with radium which Marie and Pierre Curie were conducting–especially after they won the Nobel Prize in Physics in 1903.

-Fuller danced with a skirt she hung from her neckline, and is most widely known for her Serpentine Dance in which she swirls fabric to create morphing shapes.
-A short, hand-tinted film of Fuller performing the Serpentine Dance was made by the Lumière Brothers in 1897 and is one of the earliest movies.
+Fuller danced with a skirt she hung from her neckline, and is most widely known for her patented Serpentine Dance in which she swirls fabric to create morphing shapes.
+A short, hand-tinted film of a dancer performing Fuller's Serpentine Dance was made by the Lumière Brothers in 1897 and is one of the earliest color movies.
 Her Radium Dance is less well known.

 Around 1905, Fuller wrote to Marie and Pierre Curie to see if it were possible to make a costume entirely out of radium.
 Marie Curie responded that she would not advise such an endeavor; it would be very expensive.
 According to the biography Madame Curie written by Curie’s daughter Ève, Fuller was so touched by Marie Curie’s sincere response that she asked to perform for the Curies at their home.
 So began a friendship of mutual admiration.